ibmresilient/resilient-community-apps/rc-cts-haveibeenpwned/README.md

-# Google Safe Browsing Threat Searcher
+# Have I Been Pwned Threat Searcher

 This implements a custom threat service for the
 [Have I Been Pwned API](https://haveibeenpwned.com/API/v2).